Europeans say Iran has yet to take necessary actions to stop the 'snapback' of UN sanctions

 Using the “snapback" mechanism will likely heighten tensions between Iran and the West in a region still burning over the Israel-Hamas war in the Gaza Strip, particularly after Israel began its ground offensive targeting Gaza City.

-Associated Press writers Stephanie Liechtenstein in Vienna and Lorne Cook in Brussels contributed to this report.
+Associated Press writers Amir Vahdat in Tehran, Iran, Stephanie Liechtenstein in Vienna and Lorne Cook in Brussels contributed to this report.